Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

  * Display its logging information, which is written to a file as well as the console.
 NServiceBus also logs to multiple levels, so you can [change the log level](/nservicebus/logging/) from `INFO` to log level `DEBUG` in order to get more information.
  * Display the [status of your license](/nservicebus/licensing/).
  * Attempt to add the current user to the "Performance Monitor Users" group so that it can write [performance counters](/nservicebus/operations/performance-counters.md) to track its health and progress.
+ * Create several queues:, if they do not already exist:
+   * `error`
+   * `clientui`
+   * `clientui.retries`
+   * `clientui.timeouts`
+   * `clientui.timeoutsdispatcher`

+Now might be a good time to go look at your list of queues.
+There are a [variety of options for viewing MSMQ queues and messages](/nservicebus/msmq/viewing-message-content-in-msmq.md) that you can pick from.
+In addition to the queues mentioned above, you may also see an `error.log` queue and queues starting with `particular.servicecontrol` if you [installed a ServiceControl instance](/servicecontrol/installation.md) while installing the Particular Service Platform.

- * Warn you that the [queues it created have development-specific permissions that may not be required in production](/nservicebus/msmq/operations-scripting.md#create-queues-default-permissions).
-Creating the queues with additional permissions makes things easier during development, but in a production scenario these queues should be created with the minimum required privileges, and these warnings will serve as reminders to do that.
+When using the MSMQ transport, queues are created with [permissive settings](/nservicebus/msmq/operations-scripting.md#create-queues-default-permissions) that make things easier during development.
+In a production scenario these queues should be created with the minimum required privileges.
+The endpoint will write a log entry on startup when permissive settings are detected to remind you to do this.

+NOTE: If you are using the SQL Server transport, take a look in your SQL database, where NServiceBus has created each of the queues listed above as a separate table.

 ## Summary

-In this lesson we set up the prerequisites for NServiceBus and created a simple messaging endpoint to make sure it works.
+In this lesson we created a simple messaging endpoint to make sure it works.
 In the next lesson, we'll define a message, a message handler, and then send the message and watch it get processed.

 When you're ready, move on to [**Lesson 2: Sending a command**](../lesson-2/).